AradhyaRay05/Earthquake-Prediction-using-Deep-Learning/README.md

-# 🌍 Earthquake Prediction using Deep Learning
+# 🌍 GeoQuakePredict - AI-powered Earthquake Impact Predictor

 A deep learning-based predictive modeling system leveraging seismic and geospatial features to forecast earthquake occurrences.
 The model is developed using TensorFlow/Keras and trained on historical earthquake data to identify patterns and improve prediction reliability.